williamcaseylucas/netflix-clone/my-app/README.md

 # netflix-clone

+## Connection to checking if user is signed in

+- In /hooks we have a useCurrentUser that grabs -> api/current which grabs serverAuth.ts that checks the db
+- Create lib component fetcher to grab url from axios
+- serverAuth in lib is

 ## sign in with login and register in auth page

 - Use 'credentials' because that was defined in our NextAuth page